 Most setup guides end at "the connection works."
 That's where the real work starts.
 Once orders flow, you need answers to questions Shopify alone can't give you and Printify alone can't give you — only the two together can:

 The cleaner approach is to pipe both feeds into a unified data warehouse — your own, or via a tool that maintains one for you.
-Once the data is in one place, the cross-source questions ("which provider has the best margin on long-sleeve tees this quarter?") become a single query instead of a multi-hour reconciliation.
+Once the data is in one place, cross-source questions ("which provider has the best margin on long-sleeve tees this quarter?") become a single query instead of a multi-hour reconciliation.

 FAQs